GT4SD/gt4sd-core/docs/source/gt4sd_gfn_usage_md.md

 ## Debugging

 Training GFN can be a long process.
-To debug your training pipeline set `configuration["dev"] = True`.
+To debug your training pipeline, set `development = True`.
 This will activate `fast_dev_run` functionality in the pytorch_lightning trainer.
+If training gets stuck and the dataloader does not yield data, set `num_workers=0`.

 ## Minimal training example